hereserin/hereserin.github.io/README.txt

-Hi, this repo is for my homepage which has contact info and my portfolio.
+Hi, this repo is for my homepage, which contains my portfolio and contact info.

+Visit the page here: [erin-e-marshall.com](http://www.erin-e-marshall.com/)